vannguyengd/gooddata-ui/docs/30_tips__embed_dashboard.md

 ## Edit mode

-The DashboardView itself does not support editing of the dashboards.
-However, you can use embedded KPI Dashboards application to perform the edits and then use DashboardView to view them.
-Below is a basic example of how you could achieve this.
+The DashboardView component itself does not support editing of the dashboards.
+However, you can use the Embedded KPI Dashboard application to edit the dashboards and then use DashboardView to view them.

-**Note:** this example will _not_ make sure that your custom filters you may have set for DashboardView will be reflected in the embedded KPI Dashboards (however you can do that using the [postMessages API](https://help.gooddata.com/doc/en/building-on-gooddata-platform/gooddata-integration-into-your-application/embed-gooddata-elements-into-your-applications/embed-a-kpi-dashboard/communication-with-embedded-kpi-dashboards)).
-Also, any customization you may have set using the [Customizations](10_vis__dashboard_view.md#customizations) will _not_ be applied in the embedded KPI Dashboards.
+**NOTE:** The following example will **not** make sure that the custom filters you may have set for DashboardView will be reflected in the embedded KPI Dashboards.
+To do that, use the [postMessages API](https://help.gooddata.com/pages/viewpage.action?pageId=81968283).
+In addition, any customization you may have set using the [customizations](10_vis__dashboard_view.md#customizations) will **not** be applied to the embedded KPI Dashboards.

 ```jsx
 import React, { useCallback, useEffect, useState } from "react";